isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-edit-topics.md

+---
+title: Edit topics in the Web Editor
+description: Learn how to Edit topics in the Web Editor
+---

 # Edit topics in the Web Editor {#id2056B040VUI}

 The Web Editor comes with a range of editing features that let you easily create or modify your topic files.
 Broadly, you would perform the following steps to edit a topic in the Web Editor.